SuperCipher/trilema-scale/README.md

 ### Scores
 Scores range from 1 to 5, anything less than 1 is not permitted to create a centerline at 3.
 ### Scalability
-Scalability analysis using relative comparison with prior data.
+Scalability analysis using relative comparison with prior data.<br/>
 Scalability is defined as an ability to increase support more nodes, load, feature, Storage, and bandwidth without exponential incurring cost, latency, and no significant degradation in performance

 - Scalability score at 1 if the least performance nodes (the bottleneck)  have comparable scalability to Bitcoin in 2020